 As a solution to window rot, have your windows replaced with more rot-resistant materials, such as aluminum or vinyl.
 By choosing a window material that has a higher degree of water-resistance, you can reduce your risk for rotting windows.

 If your windows are sticking and won’t open or close easily, it’s likely a result of aging hardware.
 Internal rotting can also lead to sticking windows and may require a more comprehensive replacement process.

 Windows that allow air to leak in and out of your home, as we mentioned earlier, will lower the efficiency of your home’s HVAC system.
 If you notice a draft around your windows, it may have damaged sealant or simply have reached the end of its lifespan.

-Contact Clearwater Windows today to schedule your Denver window replacement.
+Contact Clearwater Exteriors today to schedule your Denver window replacement.